 In addition, insurance companies have per-category limits for certain items such as jewelry, antiques, computer equipment.
 If the value of your property exceeds these limits, you will want to get an appraisal proving its worth.
 You can then purchase an additional rider to cover the full value of your property.

 Renters insurance also provides liability coverage.
-A typical renters insurance policy covers you for accidents and injuries that occur in your home, as well as accidents outside of your home that are caused by you or your property.
+A typical renters insurance policy covers you for accidents and injuries that occur in your home, as well as accidents outside of your home that is caused by you or your property.
 (This does not include automobile accidents.)
-This liability coverage includes legal defense costs, if you are taken to court over such an accident.
+This liability coverage includes legal defense costs if you are taken to court over such an accident.

 Additional living expenses